Pomax/reddit-image-catch-up/README.md

 one is that all the python scripts are ancient and none of them work either with current Reddit, or Python 3.
 So... yeah.

-`npm install` or `yarn install` should both work.
+As far as installing the script dependencies is concerned, `npm install` or `yarn install` should both work.
 The script needs about 17MB worth of dependencies, which sounds insane until you remember that Node has no RSS or HTML parsing built in, and